Pixate/Xamarin-PixateFreestyle/README.md

 	make

-The resulting `Pixate.dll` file can now be added to your MonoTouch project.
+The resulting `PixateFreestyle.dll` file can now be added to your MonoTouch project.

 ## License

-License for the included demos is available in the accompanying [LICENSE.md](https://github.com/Pixate/MonoTouch-Pixate/blob/master/Demos/LICENSE.md) file.

-License for the included source is available in the accompanying [LICENSE.md](https://github.com/Pixate/MonoTouch-Pixate/blob/master/Source/LICENSE.md) file.
+License for the included source is available in the accompanying [LICENSE](https://github.com/Pixate/Xamarin-PixateFreestyle/blob/master/LICENSE) file.